darjaya/darjaya/README.md

-[👋 Hi, I’m Indar Jaya, Frontend Developer]
+## Hi, I’m Indar Jaya, Frontend Developer

-[👀 I’m interested in Web Development...]
+1. 👀 I’m interested in Web Development...
-[🌱 I’m currently learning HTML, CSS and Javascript in Binar Academy...]
+2. 🌱 I’m currently learning HTML, CSS and Javascript in Binar Academy...
-[💞️ I’m looking to collaborate on ...]
+3. 💞️ I’m looking to collaborate on ...
-[📫 How to reach me? ]
+4. 📫 How to reach me?